zuozhixiang/6.8540/README.md

 ![img_7.png](imgs/img_7.png)

 ## Lab5 ShardKV
 sharded key/value store will have two main components.
-First,First, a set of replica groups.
+First, a set of replica groups.
 Each replica group is responsible for a subset of the shards, using Raft replication.
 The second component is the "shard controller".
 The shard controller decides which replica group should serve each shard;
 There is a single shard controller for the whole system, implemented as a fault-tolerant service using Raft. <br>
 The 'shardctrler' directory contains the implementation of the shard controller, while the 'shardkv' directory contains the implementation of the KV service